Lecture 23: Eigenvalues and Diagonalizability

 As we’ve seen before, finding a basis \(\beta\) where

 is equivalent to find the set of eigenvectors that satisfy \(T(v) = \lambda v\).
 This is all great.
-But now instead of looking at general linear maps that satisfy these conditions, let’s turn focus on matrices.
+But now instead of looking at general linear maps that satisfy these conditions, let’s turn our focus on matrices.

 Eigenvectors and Eigenvalues of Matrices